colinw10/huddl-app/docs/copilot-task/05-TEAM-PLAN-FILES.md

 **NOTE:** Pablo's ProfileCard.jsx consumes posts for analytics visualizations.
 Posts must include engagement fields for the wave chart and heatmap to work!

+**RIVER TIMELINE NOTE:** groupPosts.js groups BY USER (not date!).
+Each user = ONE row with carousel navigation between posts.

 **Think about:**